 KBRPL continually consults with its wholly owned subsidiaries and entities through each of KBRPL's major business units, Government Solutions & Infrastructure Solutions.
-KBRPL as provided in Figure 2 has two subsidiaries; Sigma Bravo Pty Ltd and Catalyst Australia Pty Ltd. Both of these subsidiaries perform their procurement activities in the same manner and requirements of KBRPL and are managed by the managers of KBRPL.
+KBRPL as provided in Figure 2 has three subsidiaries; Sigma Bravo Pty Ltd, Catalyst Australia Pty Ltd and Frazer-Nash Australia Pty Ltd. Each of these subsidiaries perform their procurement activities in the same manner and requirements of KBRPL and are governed by the same policies and procedures detailed herein.

-FNCL Australian operations does not control other entities and therefore this criteria is not applicable for FNCL in relation to this Joint Statement.
+FNCL (Australian operations) does not control other entities and therefore this criteria is not applicable for FNCL in relation to this Joint Statement.